Match of the Century (tennis)

-The Match of the Century was a tennis match in February 1926 known for being the only career meeting between Suzanne Lenglen and Helen Wills, the two preeminent female tennis players of the 1920s.
+The Match of the Century was a tennis match on February 16, 1926 known for being the only career meeting between Suzanne Lenglen and Helen Wills, the two preeminent female tennis players of the 1920s.
 The meeting took place in the final of the February edition of the Carlton Club tournament in Cannes on the French Riviera.
 Lenglen won the match in straight sets by a score of 6–3, 8–6.

 Background

 The Match of the Century between Suzanne Lenglen and Helen Wills was contested in the women's singles final of the February edition of the Carlton Club tournament, a middle-tier tournament on the French Riviera circuit.
 Lenglen and Wills were widely considered to be the two best women's tennis players in the world at the time.
 They had never faced each other in singles or doubles before this meeting, and had not played against each other in mixed doubles either until a week earlier.
 Although the Carlton Club tournament itself was not particularly significant, a huge amount of anticipation for a match between Lenglen and Wills had been building up for a few years.
 While there was particular interest in a match at the French Championships or Wimbledon that June, the press considered it inevitable that they would play at least once if not several times before then on the Riviera circuit once Wills decided to travel to France with the intent of competing on the Riviera, where Lenglen resided and typically began her season.
 As there were no tournaments that players were required to enter, it was not initially clear where any of the matches would take place.
 Lenglen, Wills, and some of the leading hotel owners and tennis manufacturers with controlling interests on the Riviera ultimately agreed to set up the first potential meeting at the Carlton Club tournament.